Make a Difference

 Guardians of Our Legacy – Annual Giving

 The OTF’s Guardians of our Legacy program welcomes those individuals who wish to support the OTF’s conservation programs and education activities through purely philanthropic gifts.
 It is only through these gifts that the OTF can further its mission of youth education, wildlife, and habitat conservation as well the support of other charitable, educational and governmental organizations with similar goals.
-Each year during the Dallas Safari Club’s annual convention, a matching funds campaign drive provides added funding to support the OTF mission.

 The Outdoors Tomorrow Foundation is a qualified 501 (c)(3) charitable organization under IRS regulations and does not provide legal, tax, accounting or financial advice or services.
 All non-monetary gifts must be approved by the OTF Board of Trustees.
 The Board has ultimate responsibility of acknowledging all gifts made to the Foundation.
 The Board is also responsible for compliance with the current IRS requirements in acknowledgment of such gifts.
 IRS Publication 561 covers determining the value of donated property and IRS Publication 526 covers charitable contributions.
 These techniques and strategies are the OTFs understanding of legal and tax related issues but is not a recommendation of this or other planned giving strategies.
 Please consult your own legal and tax advisors for their guidance regarding planned giving strategies to your specific personal specific circumstance.